telerik/kendo-ui-core/docs/controls/data-management/grid/pdf-export.md

 * Maximum document size is limited to 5080x5080mm (200x200 inches) by the PDF 1.5 specification.
 Larger files might not open in all viewers.

-* Older browsers, such as Internet Explorer 9, or older, and Safari, requires the implementation of a server proxy.
+* Older browsers, such as Internet Explorer 9 and Safari, requires the implementation of a server proxy.
 For more information on this, refer to [the `proxyUrl` configuration section](/api/javascript/ui/grid#configuration-pdf.proxyURL).

 * PDF export is not supported in Internet Explorer 8 and older.